SrMasterAD/peak-mas/README.md

     async def setup(self):
         self.add_behaviour(self.HelloWorld())
 ```
+> [!WARNING]
-It is necessary that the name of the file is the same as the name of the agent's class so PEAK can do the proper parsing.
+> It is necessary that the name of the file is the same as the name of the agent's class so PEAK can do the proper parsing.
 This agent only has a behavior that prints to the terminal the "Hello World" message.
 To execute the agent just type the following command:
 ```bash
 $ peak run path/to/agent.py -j agent@localhost
 ```
+> [!IMPORTANT]
-Change the `localhost` to the domain of the XMPP server you want to connect.
+> Change the `localhost` to the domain of the XMPP server you want to connect.

 <details><summary>Note</summary>
 <p>

+> [!NOTE]
-If you want to know more about each command we recommend reading the [documentation](http://www.gecad.isep.ipp.pt/peak) or using the `-h` option to see the help message.
+>If you want to know more about each command we recommend reading the [documentation](http://www.gecad.isep.ipp.pt/peak) or using the `-h` option to see the help message.

 </p>
 </details>